GLIMS-RGI/rgi_user_guide/_sources/welcome.md

 :link-type: doc
 :class-header: bg-light

-Regional revisions in RGI 7.0 🔬
+Regional revisions in v7.0 🔁
 ^^^

 Description of data updates by RGI region.